 §372.
 CURRICULUM IN SECONDARY SCHOOL MATHEMATICS.
-(Summer Session only.)
 (Credit may be obtained in Mathematics or Education.)
 Four hours credit.

 Prerequisite, 24 quarter hours in college mathematics.
 A study of modern developments in curriculum offerings in secondary school mathematics, with special emphasis on mathematics best suited to the needs of non-college-bound students.